 It is important that you maintain a record of your ongoing expenses to that these are all included in your claim.

-Call our No Win, No Fee Solicitors for a free consultation on 0800 916 9046 or claim online.
+Call our No Win No Fee Solicitors for a free consultation on 0808 175 8000 or claim online.

-Slater and Gordon can provide immediate representation and rehabilitation support anywhere in the UK from our offices in London, Liverpool, Manchester, Birmingham, Bristol, Edinburgh, Cardiff, Sheffield, Watford, Cambridge; or from our meeting rooms in Bramhall, Cheshire.
+Slater and Gordon can provide immediate representation and rehabilitation support anywhere in the UK from our offices in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester, Preston and Watford.

 Solicitors at Slater and Gordon Lawyers are members of the Law Society Personal Injury Panel, the Association of Personal Injury Lawyers (APIL) & the Pan European Organisation of Personal Injury Lawyers (PEOPIL).